Mars Interest, Then And Now

 Mars map donated by Bob Abraham.

-The image on the left is a depicted view through a typical telescope using
+The image on the top is a depicted view through a typical telescope using

 a star diagonal, such as a Cassegrain or refractor telescope.
 The view at